Laugharne/solana_solandy_p_token/README.md

 ## Transfer Operations and Efficiency Comparison
 - [27:50](https://youtu.be/TxlEXOJhWb0?t=1670)  The speaker initiates a transfer of tokens but realizes additional steps are needed to create another token account for successful transfers.
-- [29:19](https://youtu.be/TxlEXOJhWb0?t=1759)  Compares compute units used by different implementations (P Token vs. standard Token Cake), highlighting significant efficiency improvements in P Token's design.
+- [29:19](https://youtu.be/TxlEXOJhWb0?t=1759)  Compares compute units used by different implementations (P-Token vs. standard Token Cake), highlighting significant efficiency improvements in P-Token's design.

 ## Conclusion on Implementation Efficiency